+We continue our conversation with Ricardo.
 We threw him a question that was the source of interesting debates at Fluid Attacks some time ago.

 Should a company invest in security awareness training?

 - "You have two options: hiring people with the skills you need or supporting people to acquire those skills.
 People skilled enough in cybersecurity are scarce today.
 My stand here is that companies should invest in this; people should have a baseline knowledge of digital risks and cybersecurity.
 Educators should seek to create learning experiences.
 In my case, I feel like playing when I set myself to learn something new, and I think that has been crucial for advancing in my career.
 Instead of lectures (or only that), I think it’s better to create simulations where employees face what could be a real threat, like a phishing scam over email, telephone, or SMS.
 One of the strategies I think is the most effective is to make training interactive.
 For example, by putting people to solve challenges, making the training process look like a game."

 In cybersecurity strategy, what should organizations start and what should they stop doing?